Find your purposeful and meaningful career working with and caring for animals

 Internships are a vital part of the Zoo Bio major at Malone, and you are encouraged to pursue as many opportunities as possible.
 Our students have interned all around the world in more than 100 locations since 2012, including the Akron Zoo, the Columbus Zoo, with the Navy Marine Mammal Program, OSA Wildlife Sanctuary in Costa Rica, and the Ashia Cheetah Experience and ZA Cheetah Conservation in South Africa.
 Where in the world will you go?

-This map features the Summer 2019 internship locations for current Malone students:
+This map features recent internship locations for Malone zoo & wildlife biology students:

 View course curriculum